faressoft/terminalizer/README.md

 ## Share

-> Upload a recording file and get a link for an online player
+> Upload a recording file and get a link for an online player:

 ```bash
 terminalizer share <recordingFile>